-Strong relationship between TUG and 2MWT gives a sense of mutual validation.
-The fact that the relationship is not linear supports use of both measures.
-This type of graph may be useful for justifying rehabilitation input and informing patients - setting realistic expectations or encouraging continued rehabilitation SIGAM grades (based on amputee self-report) are intended to give a representation of overall mobility so functional measures indoors over smooth terrain may not be directly equivalent.
+A B Ca cocco Da Do E F 7 SIGAM grades (based on amputee self-report) are intended to give a representation of overall mobility so functional measures indoors over smooth terrain may not be directly equivalent.
 However this comparison does raise concern over the subjective nature of SIGAM assignment, and it seems important to have objective functional measures to inform treatment and monitor progress.
 3.d Individual cases So far only nine episodes of care have the complete set of three recorded time points so it is not yet possible to define trends of progress over time.
-Despite this limitation, some individual cases can be described: - 1.
-57 year old male with unilateral transfemoral amputation - Mid range measures, but at 3 weeks the scores were nearly identical to those at discharge - Prompted therapist to question the individual about rehabilitation work at home, he reported doing very little Measures allowed objective monitoring and highlighted a case of concern - Measures allowed objective monitoring and highlighted a case of concerr where further support may be necessary. - 2.
-83 year old male with bilateral amputation from Peripheral Vascular Disease (PVD) - Substantial deterioration in measures at 3 weeks - Just before follow-up had fallen and bruised ribs; scores reflect resulting insecurity Therapist was satisfied that no changes to rehabilitation were needed and the - individual should improve naturally; this was confirmed by the scores at six months.
-4. Conclusions & further work - SIGAM shows weak relationship to both measures, with concerns over subjectivity. - TUG and 2MWT results show a strong non-linear relationship, giving a sense of mutual validation and supporting use of both measures rather than only one. - Trends seen by cause or level of amputation may be useful for informing amputees' expectations and supporting management decisions. - Individual cases highlight the value of objective measures to prompt questioning of rehabilitation progress. - Reductions in numbers assessed at each stage of follow-up and various inconsistencies in data entry are being addressed by a multi-disciplinary team. - TUG and 2MWT are very specific (limited set of tasks in a controlled environment), so in addition to SIGAM an overall mobility measure is being considered - the Locomotor Capabilities Index10. - At the Centre there is currently no systematic measurement of quality of life; this is being considered.
+Despite this limitation, some individual cases can be described: - 57 year old male with unilateral transfemoral amputation Mid range measures, but at 3 weeks the scores were nearly identical to those at discharge - Prompted therapist to question the individual about rehabilitation work at home, he reported doing very little Measures allowed objective monitoring and highlighted a case of concern - Measures allowed objective monitoring and highlighted a case of concern where further support may be necessary.
+2. 83 year old male with bilateral amputation from Peripheral Vascular Disease (PVD) Substantial deterioration in measures at 3 weeks Just before follow-up had fallen and bruised ribs; scores reflect resulting insecurity Therapist was satisfied that no changes to rehabilitation were needed and the individual should improve naturally; this was confirmed by the scores at six months.
+4. Conclusions & further work - SIGAM shows weak relationship to both measures, with concerns over subjectivity.
+TUG and 2MWT results show a strong non-linear relationship, giving a sense of mutual validation and supporting use of both measures rather than only one. - validation and supporting use of both measures rather than only one.
+Trends seen by cause or level of amputation may be useful for informing amputees' expectations and - supporting management decisions.
+Individual cases highlight the value of objective measures to prompt questioning of rehabilitation progress. - Reductions in numbers assessed at each stage of follow-up and various inconsistencies in data entry are being addressed by a multi-disciplinary team. - TUG and 2MWT are very specific (limited set of tasks in a controlled environment), so in addition to SIGAM an overall mobility measure is being considered - the Locomotor Capabilities Index10.
+At the Centre there is currently no systematic measurement of quality of life; this is being considered.